OpenLI-NZ/openli/doc/ProvisionerDoc.md

 * `hashmethod`  -- the algorithm to use when generating message digests from the intercepted data PDUs.
 Defaults to `sha-256`, but `sha-1`, `sha-384` and `sha-512` are also supported.
-* `signedhashmethod`    -- the algorithm to use when generated a digest from previous message digests that is going to be signed using a private key.
+* `signedhashmethod`    -- the algorithm to use when generating a digest from previous hash PDU that is to be signed using a private key.
 Defaults to `sha-256` but `sha-1`, `sha-384` and `sha-512` are also supported.
+                           Note that if you are signing using an ED448 key, then this option will have no effect (as this signing algorithm does not compute a digest).
 * `hashtimeout`  -- produce an integrity check containing a message digest hash within this number of seconds after seeing the oldest unhashed data PDU.
 Defaults to 1 second.